polyaxon/polyaxon/docs/integrations/data-on-azure.md

 ---
-title: "Data on Azure storage"
+title: "Data on Azure Storage"
-meta_title: "Azure storage"
+meta_title: "Azure Storage"
-meta_description: "Using data on Azure storage in your Polyaxon experiments and jobs.
-Polyaxon allows users to connect to one or multiple blobs on Azure storage to access data directly on you machine learning experiments."
+meta_description: "Using data on Azure Storage in your Polyaxon experiments and jobs.
+Polyaxon allows users to connect to one or multiple blobs on Azure Storage to access data directly on you machine learning experiments."
 custom_excerpt: "Azure Storage is Microsoft's cloud storage solution.
 Azure Storage provides storage for data objects that is highly available, secure, durable, massively scalable cloud storage solution."
 image: "../../content/images/integrations/azure-storage.png"
 author: